Double Seduction Series, Book 2

 Megan smiled.
 The brothers were best friends but too damn proud and set in their ways to let the other one get away with anything.
 “How about I just stay in a guest bedroom.”

 “You’ll like Trey’s suite.”
 Garret shifted.
 “It’s damn nice in there.”

 “And your room?”
 She nudged him with her shoulder.
 “Is it small and smelly, like a barn?”

 Trey laughed, and Garret smiled.
 “It’s Mom and Dad’s old room.
 When Trey added on to the house, he put two offices and a library on the first floor, and his bedroom on the second.”

 “One for adventure boy there.
 When he decides to come home and settle down.”

 Megan braced for another argument, but Garret just turned his head and looked out the side window.
 What was on his mind?

-As they drove, Trey pointed out the local sights, which were mainly buttes and washes and scrubby bushes all corralled in barbwire fences.
+Trey pointed out the local sights as they drove, mainly buttes and washes and scrubby bushes all corralled in barbwire fences.